ankurp/Dollar/README.md

 ```

 ## Contributing ##
-If you are interested in contributing
+If you are interested in contributing checkout [CONTRIBUTING.md](CONTRIBUTING.md)

-1. Please fork this project
-2. Implement new methods or changes in the `Dollar.swift` file in the Classes folder
-3. Write tests in `DollarTests.swift` file in the DollarTests folder
-4. Submit a pull request.

 ## Roadmap ##